Interested in Improving Your Community?

 1. Room and Board provided

-2. Develop lasting friendships with residents and fellow staff members â€‹â€‹
+2. Discover lasting friendships with residents and fellow staff members

-3. Improve time management and organizational skills
+3. Develop time management and organizational skills

-4. Increase communication skills
+4. Improve communication skills

 5. Opportunity to challenge yourself and express creativity